rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 ### Open source

-Diagram as code tools are open-source and free to use.
+Diagrams as code tools are open-source and free to use.
 You own your data.

 ## Downsides